Are you prepared to integrate HubSpot & Salesforce? Do this first!

 If your industry requires strict data protection, use Selective Sync to prevent sensitive information from entering HubSpot.

-Note that HubSpot and Salesforce support teams won’t configure this for you.
+Also note: HubSpot and Salesforce support teams won’t configure this for you.
 You’ll either need a partner experienced in building integration users for regulated industries or pay for HubSpot’s technical services (sold in 4-hour blocks at $1,500, currently $375/hour).

 4. Audit automations, validation rules & required fields